flybywiresim/docs/docs/dev-corner/dev-guide/a32nx-repo-docs/index.md

 # Overview

 This section contains A32NX specific documentation from the [A32NX GitHub Repository](https://github.com/flybywiresim/a32nx).
-All pages found on this section is pulled externally to be rendered on this site during the build process.
+All pages found on this section are pulled externally to be rendered on this site during the build process.

 |                   Topics                    |
 |:-------------------------------------------:|